Brown dwarf: Brown dwarfs as radio sources

-The first brown dwarf that was discovered to emit radio signals was LP 944-20, which was observed based on its X-ray emission.
+The first brown dwarf that was discovered to emit radio signals was LP 944-20, which was observed since it is also a source of X-ray emission, and both types of emission are signatures of coronae.
 Approximately 5–10% of brown dwarfs appear to have strong magnetic fields and emit radio waves, and there may be as many as 40 magnetic brown dwarfs within 25 pc of the Sun based on Monte Carlo modeling and their average spatial density.
 The power of the radio emissions of brown dwarfs is roughly constant despite variations in their temperatures.
 Brown dwarfs may maintain magnetic fields of up to 6 kG in strength.
 Astronomers have estimated brown dwarf magnetospheres to span an altitude of approximately 107 m given properties of their radio emissions.
 It is unknown whether the radio emissions from brown dwarfs more closely resemble those from planets or stars.
-Some brown dwarfs emit regular radio pulses, which are sometimes interpreted as radio emission beamed from the poles, but may also be beamed from active regions.
+Some brown dwarfs emit regular radio pulses, which are sometimes interpreted as radio emission beamed from the poles but may also be beamed from active regions.
 The regular, periodic reversal of radio wave orientation may indicate that brown dwarf magnetic fields periodically reverse polarity.
 These reversals may be the result of a brown dwarf magnetic activity cycle, similar to the solar cycle.

+The first brown dwarf of spectral class M found to emit radio waves was LP 944-20, detected in 2001.
+The first brown dwarf of spectral class L found to emit radio waves was 2MASS J0036159+182110, detected in 2008.
+The first brown dwarf of spectral class T found to emit radio waves was 2MASS J10475385+2124234.
+This last discovery was significant since it revealed that brown dwarfs with temperatures similar to exoplanets could host strong >1.7 kG magnetic fields.
+Although a sensitive search for radio emission from Y dwarfs was conducted at the Arecibo Observatory in 2010, no emission was detected.